FAQ

 WHY IS SPRAY FOAM SO EXPENSIVE?

-The expertise required is expensive too—whether it comes from formal education in building science or years of hands-on apprenticeship and work experience.
+The expertise required is expensive too—whether it’s hired, comes from formal education, or results from years of hands-on apprenticeship.
 Spray foam rigs usually run diesel engines, so maintenance requires either hiring an experienced diesel mechanic or having that knowledge yourself.

 It also takes a solid understanding of how buildings work—how air moves, how moisture is controlled—because spray foam doesn’t just insulate; it seals.
 That means you’re dealing with both building science and the chemical manufacturing science happening in the rig during application.
-Foam quality depends on the temperature and moisture of both the substrate and the equipment itself.
+Foam quality depends on the temperature and moisture of the substrate, the surrounding air, and the equipment itself.

 Foam saves you money by:

-Helping deter mice and bugs (who cause damage inside walls)
+• Helping deter mice and bugs (which cause damage inside walls)

 ARE THERE GOOD AND BAD FOAM CONTRACTORS, AND HOW DO I KNOW THE DIFFERENCE?